The Complete Color Analysis Guide - Discover Your Perfect Palette

 More Precision

-For more precision, some analysts use a 12-season system that accounts for people who fall between traditional seasons.
+Some analysts use a 12-season system to place people who fall between traditional seasons.

 Base SeasonVariations